|Pepperstone Pros||Pepperstone Cons|

 Few of the Educational resources are necessarily ground-breaking but it is noting some brokers don’t even provide this level of support.

 Those looking to develop their trading ideas would likely make the step up to some of the other tools which Pepperstone offer.
 Autochartist, ZuluTrade and the MetaTrader MQL suite are just three of many resources which clients of Pepperstone can access.
-These third-party services allow clients to test and develop trading ideas in a trading environment.
+These third-party services allow clients to test and develop trading ideas in a simulated trading environment.

 Trader Protections by Territory